davsjob/PPI_Project_HT_2025/README.md

 The aim of this project is to develop machine learning approaches for PPI affinity predicition.
 This is an *open-ended* and *student-driven* project, your interests will influence the outcome and direction of this project.

+My idea for this project is to use graph neural networks for this task, but this is only an idea and if you have some other clever idea feel free to discuss it with me!

+In general for all neural network models we need:

+Data : found in `/data` you have the actual PPB-Affinity excel sheet which we could use.

+A model:
+How many/which kind of layers, nodes and parameters should we use?
+Here we could try different approaches.
+The network also depend on how you define the input data.

+Are we using the sequences?

+Are we using the 3D structure to construct graphs?

+Some metric of how we define success: i.e what is the network trying to do.
+This will also affect our loss function, which tells the network how "wrong" it is during training.
+Examples: MSELoss for regresssion, BCE for binary classification.

 ### Ingredients for a well structured Project Plan

 * Course Requirements